mkonicek/coding-time/content/blog/wordle/index.md

 - Use a fixed starting word.
 I stuck with "raise" which was recommended in a different Reddit thread.
 - Choose one word `w` from the dictionary.
 Imagine this is our next guess.
 Simulate one round of Wordle.
 We don't know what the hidden word is but we look at all the possibilities of the hidden word.
 For each possible hidden word, we simulate one round and see how many words would be left after this round.
 - This gives us a list of "scores" for `w`.
 Lower numbers are better.
 The list will look something like this: `[5, 8, 1, 25]`.
 The list will contain one item per each possible hidden word.
-The value for that hidden word is the number of possible remaining words after the next round - once we guess `w`.
+The value for that hidden word is the number of remaining words after the next round - once we guess `w`.
 - Now we need to combine the numbers in the list to find out how good `w` was.
-I simply sum up the numbers: `sum([5, 8, 1, 25])`.
+I went with simply adding the numbers: `sum([5, 8, 1, 25])`.
 This gives us the score for `w`.
 Lower is better.
 - Repeat all the above for every word `w` in the dictionary.
 - Return `w` with the lowest score.
 This will be our next guess.